ParisDiderotGLA2018-2/Projet/README.md

-# GLA - Projet : Equipe 2
+# GLA - Project : Team 2

-## Tutoriel pour lancer le projet :
+## Tutorial for the project :

 For running this project you need to run `elasticsearch` in the terminal command.
 If there's no index follow the database tutorial [here](readmedb.md)